 Statistical Analysis

 All data were analyzed using a similar linear model structure with elevation as a continuous independent factor and presence of the 1947 fire (yes or no) as a categorical independent factor.
 The interaction between elevation and presence of the 1947 fire was also included as an independent factor in each model.
 In total, 27 models were fit with the following dependent variables: tree height (m), canopy spread (m), DBH (cm), mean distance between neighbors (m), foliar carbon (C, %), foliar nitrogen (N, %), foliar C/N (unitless), foliar δ13C (‰), foliar δ15N (‰), foliar aluminum (Al+, ppm), foliar calcium (Ca2+ %), foliar magnesium (Mg2+, %), foliar phosphorus (P, %), foliar potassium (K+, %), foliar zinc (Zn, ppm), soil C (%), soil N (%), soil C/N (unitless), soil Al+ (ppm), soil Ca2+ (%), soil Mg2+ (%), soil P (%), soil K+ (%),and soil Zn (ppm), and soil water retention (%).
 Tree height, canopy spread, DBH, foliar P, foliar K+, foliar Zn and soil C/N were log transformed to meet model assumptions of normality and heterogeneity of variances, while soil water retention was arcsin square root transformed to meet model assumptions.
 All linear models were fit using the ‘lm’ function in R (R Core Team 2019).
 Type II F-tests were used to determine the statistical significance of each factor in each model using the ‘Anova’ function in the ‘car’ package in R (Fox and Weisberg, 2019).
+Type II tests are robust to unbalanced designs (Langsrud 2003).
 Slopes and intercepts for plotting were determined using the ‘emmeans’ package in R (Lenth and Lenth 2018).
 Because aspect data is circular in nature, we analyzed aspect data using a Watson’s Two-Sample Test of Homogeneity as implemented in the R package ‘circular’ (Agostinelli and Lund 2017).
 Specifically, one-to-one comparisons were done between each site in all six possible combinations.
 All analyses were performed with R version 4.0.5 (R Core Team 2019).

 RESULTS